baeolophus/TAGS_shiny_version/README.md

  FIXME: link to sample files in github repo.

 # Functionality documentation
-Input data and parameter values at each step of the TAGS web page.
-Documentation for the underlying Geolight R package is at https://github.com/slisovski/GeoLight and explains how daylight changes are calculated.
+Below, we explain the default and available values at each step of the TAGS process.
 ## Step 1.
 Select your file
 TAGS works with generic .csv data containing suitable headers, as well as two geolocator file types (.lig and .lux).
 We provide three CC0-licensed data files, one for each file type, to provide an example in the previous section.
 Required headers for each file type are FIXME.